12qusd/reactTemplate/README.md

 =======
 To navigate the pages:

-Going to http://localhost:8080/ will take you to the main newsfeed.
-Going to http://localhost:8080/donor will take you to a sample donor page.
-Going to http://localhost:8080/charity will take you to a sample charity page
+Going to http://localhost:8080/ will take you to home Going to http://localhost:8080/example will take you to an example page